 Why is that?

 Because when interest rates are very low, there is then no “opportunity cost” in holding gold.
-You are not missing out on returns elsewhere – such as interest in a bank account.
+This simply means you are not missing out on returns elsewhere – such as interest in a bank account.

 The chart below shows this relationship between US interest rates and the gold price in US Dollars..